 Even if one parent has more actual physical custody of a child than the other, the custody is likely joint, with each parent able to exercise parental rights during their periods of custody (not visitation).

-If you are going through a divorce or have questions about your custody agreement, give us a call at 985-240-9773.
+If you are going through a divorce or have questions about your custody agreement, give our child custody lawyers a call at 985-240-9773.